From Minor Repairs To Major Replacement

 Energy Efficiency:

 TPO roofing systems have a distinct advantage when it comes to energy efficiency due to its highly reflective properties.
 It’s widely available in a bright white color or other similar shades.
-The light-colored TPO membrane also reflects a significant portion of the sun’s heat, helping to reduce cooling costs in warm climates.
+The light-colored TPO membrane also reflects 75-80% of the sun’s heat, helping to reduce cooling costs in warm climates.

 In contrast, EPDM’s dark color causes it to absorb more heat, potentially increasing cooling expenses.
 But there is an alternative, white EPDM.
 This is a newer version of the standard EPDM that has white pigment instead of carbon black.